Equipment & Guidance

 Guidance for working with disabled paddlers

-To help clubs and centres understand their current disability provision and how they can develop their current programme the English Federation of Disability Sport has many useful resources on their website.
+To help clubs and centres understand their current disability provision and how they can develop their current programme the Activity Alliance has many useful resources on their website.
 In addition, the Inclusion Club Hub is a really useful tool that is simple to complete and gives lots of pointers, advice and resources particular to your needs.

-By registering on the Sports Coach UK website, coaches can access a wide range of articles, fact sheets and resources to develop their knowledge and understanding of working with disabled participants including the Quick Guide to Inclusive Coaching and Disability Top Tips.
+By registering on the UK Coaching website, coaches can access a wide range of articles, resources and opportunities to develop their knowledge and understanding of working with disabled participants including their Disability Awareness page and their Inclusive Coaching Course.

-For a range of impairment specific information see the SCUK Impairment Specific Factsheets.
-These give a quick guide to working with athletes with specific disabilities.
-However, coaches should remember that within each of these conditions there is a broad spectrum of ability and individuals may well be affected in very differing ways.
+Coaches should remember that within each of the different impairments an athlete may have, there is a broad spectrum of ability and individuals may well be affected in very differing ways.
 Never be frightened to ask a participant what they can/cannot do and to experiment with different ways of making activity accessible for them.

 Courses and workshops

-There are also a number of coach and volunteer development workshops and opportunities available, more information can be found on the training and workshops page.
+There are also a number of coach and volunteer development workshops and opportunities available, more information can be found on the Intro to Paddle-ability Module page.